 The Case for Digital Durability

-The increasingly-ubiquitous adoption of the Internet of Things (IoT), along with hyper-convergence of devices, cloud(s), and consumers have resulted in a complex product landscape.
-We’re witnessing exponential agile development in cloud-based marketplaces and digital products, and the rise of digital assistants, chat bots, connected vehicles, and smart home automation systems.
-To keep pace with this rapidly-evolving landscape, organizations are leveraging Continuous Development (CD), Continuous Integration (CI) and DevOps to reduce time to market and ensure more frequent releases.
+We’re witnessing exponential agile development in cloud-based marketplaces and digital products, and the rise of digital assistants, chatbots, connected vehicles, and smart home automation systems.
+To keep pace with this rapidly-evolving landscape, organizations are leveraging Continuous Development (CD), Continuous Integration (CI), and DevOps to reduce time to market and ensure more frequent releases.
 Consequently, persistent threats are on the rise, and adversarial sophistication abounds.The exploitation of Zigbee vulnerabilities in Philips’ Hue router to gain control of lighting devices, vulnerabilities in Nest to demonstrate its use as a potential spy device, and remote takeover of a Jeep or hacking Teslas are only a few well-known examples in recent times.

 With the trifecta of growing complexity, shorter product release lifecycles, and increasingly-sophisticated persistent threats, we’re at a stage where the smarter products are, the more lucrative targets they make.
 When coupled with consumer-contextualized models, and enhanced product lifecycles (i.e. longevity of adoption/utilization), product security isn’t just a function of hardware, firmware or software, rather an approach towards minimization and mitigation of zero-day vulnerabilities.
 Organizations must shift from atomically testing and hardening individual, tangible products toward maintaining consumer trust, and ensuring digital durability.
 Security testing needs to be considered and performed as an ongoing process, rather than a sporadic, ‘check-the-box’ activity.